 What is psychological safety?

-In other words, a team that feels psychologically safe feels comfortable enough to be vulnerable, and vulnerability is a key component in creativity, innovation, and productive risk-taking.
+In other words, knowing how to create psychological safety at work allows teams the comfort to be vulnerable.
+And vulnerability is a key component in creativity, collaboration, innovation, and productive risk-taking.

 Interpersonal risks and psychological safety at work

-It’s an inconvenient reality that without a sense of psychological safety, taking the risks that lead to breakthroughs feels like inviting a life-or-death threat.
-That may seem extreme, but you can blame the human brain.
-When challenged by a colleague or superior, the amygdala, the brain’s “alarm bell,” triggers a fight-or-flight response, overriding other brain functions and disrupting strategic thinking.
+If that seems extreme, you can blame the human brain.
+When challenged by a colleague or superior, the amygdala—the brain’s “alarm bell”—triggers a fight-or-flight response, overriding other brain functions and disrupting strategic thinking.
+This can have a negative impact on not only the individual but their team and the organization as a whole.

 Cultivating psychological safety in the workplace